nafiqahwork/Renewable-Energy-Consumption/README.md

 ## Project Overview

 This analysis explores renewable energy consumption trends in the United States from 1973 to 2024, offering insights into growth patterns, energy composition, and sectoral distribution.
-An interactive Power BI dashboard presents key metrics such as total renewable energy usage, source breakdowns, and sector-level consumption patterns.
+An interactive Power BI dashboard presents key metrics such as total renewable energy usage, source breakdowns, and sector level consumption patterns.

 This project serves as a useful resource for policymakers, sustainability analysts, and industry stakeholders aiming to understand the evolution and current landscape of renewable energy adoption in the U.S.